 Your teeth might look healthy, but what issues are lingering under the surface?
 Sensitive teeth is one of the most common issues plaguing adults, with 1 in 8 people reporting ongoing sensitivity.

-If you can’t enjoy an ice cream cone or hot cup of tea without cringing as zings and jolts of pain shoot through your mouth, you don’t have to suffer in silence.
+If you can’t enjoy an ice cream cone or a hot cup of tea without cringing as zings and jolts of pain shoot through your mouth, you don’t have to suffer in silence.
 Rather than avoiding your favorite foods or accepting a diminished quality of life, you can seek help from your dentist to minimize and reverse your sensitive teeth symptoms.

 Why Do I Have Sensitive Teeth?